kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 2 - Seven circles, one for each sample located in the Americas.
-The area of each circle is proportional to the number of common variants within that sample from the 1000 Genomes Project.
+        <span style="font-weight: bold;">Figure 2 - Number of common variants in seven samples from the Americas.</span> The area of each circle is proportional to the number of common variants within that sample from the 1000 Genomes Project.
 A “common” variant is defined as having a minor allele frequency of greater than 5%, where the minor allele identity is determined by its global allele frequency (its frequency across all samples in the 1000 Genomes Project).
 The number of individuals within each sample has also been included to ensure that this quantity is relatively consistent between samples.
     </p>
 </center>
 <br>